bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 WARNING::

-    If no Agent section is provided, the first Author will be considered by default as the agent of the workflow.
+    If no Agent section is provided, the first Author will be considered by default as the agent executing the workflow.

 Examples